mshibl/CS549/README.md

 # WhichCard

 ###Brief
-WhichCard is a credit card reccomendation tool.
-WhichCard analyzis a user's spending habits, and reccomends the best credit card that would provide maximum benefit for the user.
+WhichCard is a credit card recommendation tool.
+WhichCard analyzes a user's spending habits and recommends the best credit card that would provide maximum benefit to the user.

 Using WhichCard, the user can see the exact rewards value (in dollars) that he/she could have earned based on their spending history.